The Nature Explore Classroom at

 Play is based on your child’s imagination.
 Allow your children to direct their own play experience.
 It’s okay for them to step off the gravel paths onto the grass.
 Let them climb.
 Jump.
 Touch.
 Explore.
 Build.
 Fiddle with sticks.
 Most of all, let them get dirty.
 The Nature Explore Outdoor Classroom is the perfect setting for imaginative play, which is a significant building block in cognitive development.

 Studies show children benefit a great deal from spending more time outdoors.
-One reason is because the children initiate learning.
+One reason is that children initiate learning.
 They try new things.
 They solve problems.
 They work at their own pace, yet they are able to learn with others, too.
 “Ultimately, what any of us learns most deeply is what we have explored “by ourselves” according to Eric Nelson’s book Cultivating Outdoor Classrooms.

 We encourage schools to plan field trips to the Nature Explore Outdoor Classroom.
 Call 765.883.5112 to schedule a visit.
 You can also call that number if you’d like to make a donation, volunteer, or sponsor a special feature, such as additional interactive musical or art pieces.